February 26, 2026

 A lot of clients come in saying the same thing: “I am exhausted, but my body never really powers down.”
-That pattern might show up as shallow breathing, poor sleep, irritability, and a constant low-level sense of urgency.
-Does your rest not feel restorative?
+That pattern can show up as shallow breathing, poor sleep, irritability, neck and shoulder tension, tension headaches, and a constant low-level sense of urgency.

 How stress affects the body over time

-- Waking up tired even after a full night in bed
+• Waking up tired even after enough hours in bed

-When stress gets sticky, doing one more productivity tactic usually does not solve it.
-You need interventions that help your system feel safer and less overloaded.
+When stress gets sticky, one more productivity tactic usually does not solve it.
+You need support that helps your system feel safer and less overloaded.

 Where Reiki fits for stress relief

 Reiki is best viewed as complementary care.
-That means the practical goal is not “cure.”
-The goal is better regulation.
-You might notice:
+The practical goal is not to “cure” stress.
+The goal is better regulation and recovery.
+After a session, some clients notice:

-- Less tension in your jaw, neck, shoulders, and breathing pattern
+• Less tension in the jaw, neck, shoulders, or breathing pattern

-- More capacity for daily life without feeling flooded
+• More capacity for normal life without feeling flooded

-What a stress-focused Reiki session at PCB can look like
+What a stress-focused Reiki session at Precision Clinical Bodywork can look like

-We review what your week has looked like and where stress is showing up most: sleep, mood, pain flares, focus, or energy.
+We review what your week has looked like and where stress is showing up most: sleep, mood, pain flares, focus, energy, or tension.

 2) Quiet, low-stimulation setup